geopython/pycsw/docs/administration.rst

 - MySQL

 .. note::
   The easiest and fastest way to deploy pycsw is to use SQLite3 as the backend.
+To use an SQLite in-memory database, in the pycsw configuration, set `repository.database` to ``sqlite://``.

 .. note::
   PostgreSQL support includes support for PostGIS functions if enabled